shakespete/aws/Networking.md

 Network Access Control Lists are stateless.
 They do not recognize responses as being responses.
 We have to open ports for every port that needed to go out.

 <h3>Security Groups</h3>
-Security Groups are firewalls that are applied to individual instances or other devices like load balancers.
+<p>Security Groups are firewalls that are applied to individual instances or other devices like load balancers.</p>

 <ul>
   <li>Stateful.
 They do recognize responses as being responses.</li>